Last Updated on December 7, 2023 by the thought method co.

 - “hey, I love when you text me and ask me how my day is.
 It brings a smile to my face, do you mind texting me more?”

 Benefits of communicating confidently

-Effective communication also gives your partner the opportunity to correct, put in effort and show they care.
+This communication also gives your partner the opportunity to correct, put in effort and show they care.
 It sets a tone of safety where your partner will be more comfortable talking and discussing what is going on.

 And instead of trying to figure out what your partner is doing (making assumptions) you are focusing on your needs and how to have them met.